Temne people: History

 In 1642, a Susu caravan of 1,500 people led by Touré, Fofana, Yansané, Youla, and Doumbouya from the North, invaded the city of Forécariah.
-Directed by Fode Katibi Touré and his brothers Fodé Boubacar Fofana and Fodé Boubacar Yansané, their primary mission was to Islamize the natives of the said locality who were Temne people.
-The Temne, who refused to convert to Islam, were massively conquered from their region, which resulted in forced migration to northwest Sierra Leone.
+Directed by Fode Katibi Touré and his brothers Fodé Boubacar Fofana and Fodé Boubacar Yansané, their primary mission was to Islamize the natives of the region who were Temne people.
+The Temne, who refused to convert to Islam, were ethnically cleansed from their region and forced to migrate to northwest Sierra Leone.

-According to Bankole Taylor, the migration of the Temne to present-day Sierra Leone goes far back as the 11th and 12th century, Mainly due to the fall of Jallonkadu Empire in what eventually became Futa Jallon.
+According to Bankole Taylor, the migration of the Temne to present-day Sierra Leone goes as far back as the 11th or 12th century and was mainly due to the fall of the Jallonkadu Empire in present-day Futa Jallon.
 According to oral tradition, the Temne consider their ancestral home to be the Fouta Djallon highlands in the interior of present-day Guinea.
-In the 15th century, their region was dominated by Fulani causing a southern migration of the Temne to northwest Sierra Leone.
-Following their migration they came into contact with the Limba people, the Temnes fought and forced the Limba northeast and the Bullom southwards.
+In the 15th century, their region was dominated by Fulani, which further caused a southern migration of the Temne to northwest Sierra Leone.
+Following their migration, they came into contact with the Limba people.
+The Temnes fought and forced the Limba northeast and the Bullom southwards.
 The Limba, according to Alexander Kup, had settled in Sierra Leone at some point before 1400 CE invading land then-inhabited possibly by Gbandi people pushing them eastwards into Liberia.

 The Temne started resettling in the northern part of the Pamoronkoh River (today is known as the Rokel River).
 They followed the Rokel River from its upper reaches to the Sierra Leone River, the giant estuary of the Rokel River, and Port Loko Creek, one of the largest natural harbors in the African continent.
 This re-settlement remained precarious, as more ethnic groups arrived in the region to escape wars and jihads, and as wars began inside Sierra Leone in the coming years.
 In the mid 16th century, a Mandé army from the east, referred to as the Mane or Mani, invaded and conquered the Temne lands, with the general Farma Tami becoming the ruler of the Temne.
 His capital Robaga by the Sierra Leone River, now near Freetown, became holy and an economic center for the Temne.
 The Mane generals and captains divided Sierra Leone between themselves into four principal "kingdoms", with several subdivisions within each.
 However, Kenneth C. Wylie states, the "kingdoms" were graftings atop existing local structures which continued to survive and which influenced the newcomers.

 Between the 16th and 18th century, several Mandé ethnic groups such as the Koranko, the Susu and the Yalunka also arrived.
 A Fula ruler styled Fula Mansa seized power south of the Rokel River.
 Some Temne of the area fled to Banta near the Jong River, and these became known as Mabanta Temne, while the Temne who accepted the Fula Mansa were called Yoni Temne.
 The precise origins of the Mane remain intensely debated.
 The Mane would eventually subsume into the Temne and Bullom peoples, in addition to forming the Loko ethnic group.